Microsoft SharePoint is a core component of Office 365 and an important tool to be mastered by all enterprise employees

 George K. Lekeas

-George K. Lekeas is a visiting lecturer with the Department of Computer Science in the School of Mathematics, Computer Science & Engineering and research collaborator with the University of Athens.

-He is also working as a Systems Administrator with University College London, where part of his duties includes administration of Office365 solutions, including SharePoint.
+George K. Lekeas is a visiting lecturer at City, University of London in the Department of Computer Science in the School of Mathematics, Computer Science & Engineering.
+He is also working as a Systems Administrator with University College London, where part of his duties includes administration of Office365 solutions, including SharePoint, and is a research collaborator with the University of Athens.

 He holds a PhD in Computing and conducts research in the area of Multi-Agent Systems and Web Services.

-He has taught extensively at all levels courses in software development methods, programming and software engineering in general (C#, C, C++, Unix, Systems Administration, PHP, Perl, Java, Oracle, MySQL, XML, CMS, Web Services) and other computing areas.
-He also works as a freelance Unix and Web Scripting Languages consultant.
+He has taught courses at all levels in software development methods, programming, and software engineering in general (C#, C, C++, Unix, Systems Administration, PHP, Perl, Java, Oracle, MySQL, XML, CMS, Web Services) and other areas of computing.
+He also works as a freelance Unix and web scripting languages consultant.